divideandconquer/negotiator/README.md

-**NOTE**: The above encoders are included in this repo and will automatically be setup if you use the `NewJsonXmlContentNegotiator` function but support for any mimetype can be added dynamically.
+**NOTE**: The above encoders are included in this repo and will automatically be setup if you use the `NewJsonXmlContentNegotiator` function but support for any mime type can be added dynamically.

 ## Usage